 - Freshly ground black pepper

-- 2 Tbsp. neutral oil such as canola or vegetable for searing
+- 2 tablespoon neutral oil such as canola or vegetable for searing

 - 4 sage leaves (coarsely chopped)

-- Make the seasoning: Add butter and herbs to a small hot skillet until the butter starts to brown.
-Just to pasteurize the herbs and flavor the butter.
-Transfer to a ramekin.
-Set aside to cool, so it doesn't melt the plastic bag.
+- Make the herb-butter seasoning: Add butter and herbs to a small skillet over medium heat until the butter starts to brown, just to pasteurize the herbs and flavor the butter.
+Transfer to a ramekin and set aside to cool slightly so it doesn't melt the plastic bag.

 - Season the turkey breast on all sides with kosher salt and freshly ground pepper.

-- Place the seasoned breast in a vacuum-sealed or Ziplock bag and pour the butter seasoning all around.
+- Vacuum Seal: Place the seasoned breast in a vacuum-seal bag or Ziplock bag and pour the butter seasoning all around.
 Vacuum seal or use the water displacement method to remove the air from the bag.